The Attentive Field

 feel a creative threshold approaching but don’t want to rush it

-want to trust their attention again
+want to trust your attention again

 are tired of forcing clarity or manufacturing desire